yonitaweiszhauz/intro-to-programming-march-2023/instructor/notes/day1.md

 - What is a 'port'?
 - What is with that `app.MapGet("/status, () => { ...})` thing?
     - especially the parens and arrow thing?

+- Databases
+    - What are they for?
+    - What are the choices?
+    - How do we use them?

 ## Todo